waggle-sensor/sage-website/docs/hackathon-2023.md

 # Sage Hackathon

-We are hosting a Hackathon for Sage in late August with preliminary dates August 30-31.
-The goal of this Hackathon is to dedicate a few hours to work through user applications, code and science examples in depth.
+We are hosting a Hackathon for Sage in late August with _preliminary dates August 30-31_!

-If you are interested, please fill out the [signup form](https://bit.ly/sage_hackathon_signup) as soon as possible and we will get back to you!
+The goal of the Hackathon is to set aside a few hours dedicated to working through user applications, code and science examples in depth.
+If this interests you, please fill out the [signup form](https://bit.ly/sage_hackathon_signup) as soon as possible!

-Prior to the Hackathon, we request that you do two things:
+Prior to the Hackathon, we request that you do a few things:
+1. Start assembling the people on your team likely to participate.
-1. Ensure you have an account in the [Sage Portal](https://portal.sagecontinuum.org/).
+2. Ensure they have accounts in the [Sage Portal](https://portal.sagecontinuum.org/).
-2. Start working through the [Edge apps tutorial](https://sagecontinuum.org/docs/tutorials/edge-apps/intro-to-edge-apps) in the Sage docs.
+3. Start working through the [Edge apps tutorial](https://sagecontinuum.org/docs/tutorials/edge-apps/intro-to-edge-apps) in the Sage docs.